On this page

 Checklist (What is the Form I-134 checklist?)

-#- To access the most recent Form I-134 and its accompanying instructions, please visit the official USCIS website.
+#- To obtain the most recent version of Form I-134 and its accompanying instructions, please visit the official USCIS website.

 - Review the I-134 instructions for sponsor and household requirements